Tanujarora100/Devops-Interview-Notes/Devops-Notes/Kubernetes/Upgrade/EvictionAPI.md

 ### **Eviction API**

 **Purpose:**
 - The Eviction API in Kubernetes is used to programmatically trigger the eviction of pods from nodes.
-This is typically done to perform maintenance, upgrade nodes, or manage resources more effectively.

 **Functionality:**
 - When an eviction is requested via the Eviction API, an **`Eviction`** object is created, which triggers the graceful termination of the specified pod.
-- The API performs admission checks to ensure that the eviction does not violate any Pod Disruption Budgets (PDBs) that apply to the pod.

-**How It Works:**
+- The API performs admission checks to ensure that the eviction does not violate any Pod Disruption Budgets (PDBs) **How It Works:**
 1. **Request Eviction:** An eviction request is made by creating an `Eviction` object.
     ```yaml